saadtazi/SaadTaziOEmbedBundle/README.md

 ------------
 SaadTaziOEmbedBundle is a simple Symfony bundle that fetches OEmbed data.

-It uses the simple-oembed PHP5.3 library (https://github.com/saadtazi/simple-oembed)
+It uses the simple-oembed PHP5.3 library I created (https://github.com/saadtazi/simple-oembed)

 Read more about oembed here: http://oembed.com